sassoftware/viya4-monitoring-kubernetes/logging/Notes_on_using_TLS.md

 To enable TLS without using cert-manager, you must perform manual steps to obtain the digital certificates and create the corresponding Kubernetes secrets.

 1. Use the method of your choice to create the files that are required to generate the Kubernetes secrets.
+You must use a different certificate for each of the
+Kubernetes secrets that you create.
 Create these files:

    - TLS certificate (the "cert"): used to generate the tls.crt; must be an X.509 PEM certificate
    - TLS key (the "key"): used to generate the tls.key; must be an X.509 PEM key